hamed-iam/dp-crypto/README.md

 ### set up your env

+Note: This repo does not include the api key from coinmarketcap as including it in repo is not a good approach, so if you want to test it, either contact me for the key or use your own.

 - if you are in dev mode, create a file at root level named '.env.development' or if you are not planning for deployment or the build version '.env'.

 ```env